How Online Fashion Retailers can use Data for Decision Making? Interview with Marivi Avalos from Fashionbi

 Marivi: Data insights are extremely useful I have to say.
 Through data insights, you can know if they are visiting your website via mobile or a desktop, their demographics etc and you got to know how much time they spent on a specific category/product/page of your store.
 This data helps you identify what is appealing (and what is not appealing) to them.
 Can it be replicated to the other pages of your store?
 In case you are running a multi brand store, you should know which brands cause more customers engagement on your store and across your various social media channels.

 ILFR: How can Fashion Retailers & Suppliers use data to determine what pricing point works?

 Marivi: Business of Fashion Retail is all about buying the right products and making sure you’re selling your products at the right price.
 Retailers can use data in their price position strategy.
 It can start at a very basic level, for example – who are your competitors and how are they pricing their products?
 All this data helps retailers sell what customers want, at as a price that isn’t undercut by competitors.

-Pulkit: Do you think data driven decision making is always better than intuition?
+ILFR: Do you think data-driven decision making is always better than intuition?

 Marivi: I do believe that data can be used for trend forecasting, especially because of the digital media.
-The online and offline world are getting more and more connected day by day.
-We wake up checking our smartphone and we go to bed with our iPads, all our behaviour is being tracked and monitored.
-There are already people studying the possibility to predict the Stocks Market behaviour, according to a company’s presence on social media!
+The online and offline world is getting more and more connected day by day.
+We wake up checking our smartphone and we go to bed with our iPads, all our behavior is being tracked and monitored.
+There are already people studying the possibility to predict the Stocks Market behavior, according to a company’s presence on social media!

-Pulkit: That’s Fascinating!
-Is it possible for an Online Retailer to do data analysis for decision making in-house?
+ILFR: That’s Fascinating!
+Is it possible for an Online Retailer to do data analysis for decision-making in-house?

 Marivi: Yes it is.
 The only problem however with doing all the data crunching in-house is the effort, time and human resources required to not only gather data but also interpret what it means.
 If you think you have that kind of resources and time to do all the data collection & analysis in-house, it’s well worth a shot.